curl/everything-curl/libcurl/sharing.md

 transfer with empty caches for the data that was previously shared.

-Between two transfers, a share object can also get updated to share a different set of properties so that the handles that share that object will share a different set of data next time.
+Between two transfers, a share object can also get updated to share a different set of properties so that the handles that share that object shares a different set of data next time.
 You remove an item to share from a shared object with the curl_share_setopt()'s `CURLSHOPT_UNSHARE` option like this when unsharing DNS data:

     curl_share_setopt(share, CURLSHOPT_UNSHARE, CURL_LOCK_DATA_DNS);